Quantum secure non-malleable-extractors: Introduction

 \subsection{Proof overview}

-As noted before, a key difficulty one faces in analyzing non-malleable-extractors in the quantum setting is formulating and manipulating conditional independence relations between random variables since conditioning on quantum side information is tricky.
+As noted before, a key difficulty one faces in analyzing non-malleable extractors in the quantum setting is formulating and manipulating conditional independence relations between random variables since conditioning on quantum side information is tricky.
 Cohen and Vidick~\cite{CV16} attempted to deal with the difficulty by using the formalism of quantum Markov-chains.
 However, as noted by them, after the adversary tampers with the source, a quantum Markov-chain no longer necessarily remains a quantum Markov-chain.
 Hence it appeared that a generalization of the quantum Markov-chain model is needed.

-We use the $\qma$ model instead and consider sources in $\mathcal{Q}$.
+We use $\qpass$ instead and consider sources in $\mathcal{Q}$.
+Additionally, we relate the sources produced by $\qma$ model, $l \mhyphen \qmass$~\cite{ABJO21} (see Definition~\ref{qmadv}) and $(k_1,k_2) \mhyphen\qpass$ (see Lemmas~\ref{lemma:nearby_rho_prime_prime}~and~\ref{lem:qmaqpa}).
 We note that a source in $\mathcal{Q}$ remains in $\mathcal{Q}$ after adversary tampering, thereby getting over the key difficulty faced by earlier models, including quantum Markov-chains.
+Since $\qma$ can simulate other adversary models, we are able to derive as corollaries, the existence of seeded and $2$-source non-malleable extractors in the more standard models of adversaries studied previously in the literature.
+Similarly, our application for privacy amplification against active quantum adversary is in the standard model of adversary considered in previous works e.g.~\cite{CV16,ACLV18}.

 Our proof follows on the lines of~\cite{CGL15,Coh16b}.
-The key technical lemmas that we use repeatedly in the analysis are, \begin{itemize} \item a quantum analogue of alternating extraction in a $(k_1,k_2)\mhyphen\qmas$ with approximately uniform seed (Lemma~\ref{lem:2}), and \item min-entropy loss under classical interactive communication to ensure enough conditional min-entropy is left for alternating extraction (Lemma~\ref{lem:minentropy}). \end{itemize} Lemma~\ref{lem:2} makes use of the powerful Uhlmann's theorem.
+The key technical lemmas that we use repeatedly in the analysis are, \begin{itemize} \item a quantum analogue of alternating extraction in a $(k_1,k_2)\mhyphen\qpas$ with approximately uniform seed (Lemma~\ref{lem:2}), and \item min-entropy loss under classical interactive communication to ensure enough conditional min-entropy is left for alternating extraction (Lemma~\ref{lem:minentropy}). \end{itemize} Lemma~\ref{lem:2} makes use of the powerful Uhlmann's theorem.
 Lemma~\ref{lem:minentropy} follows using arguments similar to that of a result of Jain and Kundu~\cite{JK21} for quantum communication.
 In the technique of alternating extraction, we repeatedly extract and generate several approximately uniform random variables.
-In our analysis, the generation of random variables is viewed as communication protocols (see Protocols~\ref{prot:block1}~to~\ref{prot:Var_GEN(1,1)DiffBefore} for seeded non-malleable-extractor analysis).
+In our analysis, the generation of random variables is viewed as communication protocols (see Protocols~\ref{prot:block1}~to~\ref{prot:Var_GEN(1,1)DiffBefore} for seeded non-malleable extractor analysis).
 We consider this approach more intuitive and makes the analysis more fine-grained.